 How to get rid of carpenter ants

 If you find either of these insects or their signs of damage in or around your home or business you will want to get professional help.
 Carpenter ants damage wood, are extremely resilient and can forage from distances as far as 100 yards or more once they take a liking to a structure for their food, water or shelter needs.
 Carpenter ants are very difficult to control because you must eliminate the nest.
-Spraying or baiting alone may not work.
+Ant control methods like spraying or baiting alone may not work.
 Treating termites is an undertaking for which you will definitely want to enlist the assistance of a professional.

 Termite treatment options vary and having a termite expert customize a termite solution for you will go a long way toward giving you peace of mind.
 A professional, reputable termite and pest control company with professional, licensed and tenured termite control specialists can inspect your home or business and protect your structure from wood-destroying insects like termites and carpenter ants.